Non-congruence of homology Veech groups in genus two: Teichmüller curves

 of $H_1(L(m,n),\ZZ)$.
 For their symplectic pairing we have

 The set $c_1,d_1$ may be extended to a symplectic basis of $\Lambda$ by choosing $c_2:=na_1-a_m$ and $d_2:=-mb_1+b_n$ as

 and

-Before we start with the calculation of some elements of the homology Veech group, let us first fix the notation for some special matrices in $\SL_2(\ZZ)$ first, namely Recall that the Veech group of $L(m,n)$ always contains the element $T'^n$.
+Before we start with the calculation of some elements of the homology Veech group, let us fix the notation for three special matrices in $\SL_2(\ZZ)$ first, namely Recall that the Veech group of $L(m,n)$ always contains the element $T'^n$ (Proposition~\ref{sec3:prop:veech}).
 This matrix acts on the $a_i$ and $b_i$ by

-since the matrix $T'^n$ yields a single Dehn-twist on the lower cylinder and a n-fold Dehn-twist on the upper cylinder and since the $a_i$ are parallel to the twist direction.
+since the matrix $T'^n$ yields a single Dehn-twist on the lower cylinder and a $n$-fold Dehn-twist on the upper cylinder and since the $a_i$ are parallel to the twist direction.
 Therefore